📑 Table of contents

 - Basic JavaScript: Variables, conditions, loops, functions

-- API and JSON: How applications communicate
+- APIs and JSON: How applications communicate

 Recommended resources: